enarroied/enarroied/README.md

 🎥 You can also check my [YouTube channel](https://www.youtube.com/@ericnarro), I wish to create more content there, so feel free to take a look at it (and **like, and subscribe!**)

 💻 I'm a **contributor to [Taipy](https://github.com/Avaiga/taipy)**, an **open-source** Python application builder.
-I wrote a book it and contributed with numerous 20+ issues.
+I wrote a book about it and contributed with 20+ issues.

 ⛰️ I'm a **remote worker**, and **I live in rural France**.
-I've always wanted to live in rural areas, that is why studied wine-making in the first place.
+I've always wanted to live in rural areas, that is why I studied wine-making in the first place.
 I believe remote work is one part of the solution to bring life back to rural Europe.
 Obviously, the solution is complex and will require **lots of human action**, remote workers can't be THE solution, just another brick in the wall.
 If this is something that resonates with you, feel free to connect with me!

-📸 Besides technology, [I love photography](https://www.deviantart.com/ericnarro) and exploring new places, especially rural areas (but I also like exploring cities, as long as I don't spend too much time in them!)
+📸 Besides technology, [I love photography](https://www.deviantart.com/ericnarro) and exploring new places, especially rural areas (but I also like exploring cities, as long as I don't spend too much time in them!), those are my two main hobbies, and I combine them by taking pictures of the places I visit.

 ## Some of my Skills